Remi-Gau/check_my_code/README.md

 The McCabe complexity of a function is presents how many paths one can take while navigating through the conditional statements of your function (`if`, `switch`, ...).
 If it gets above 10 you enter the danger zone.
-If you are above 15 you might seriously reconsider [refactor](https://en.wikipedia.org/wiki/Code_refactoring) your code with sub-functions for example.
+If you are above 15 you want to seriously consider [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) your code with sub-functions for example.

 -   [refactoring.com](https://refactoring.com/)
 -   [refactoring.guru](https://refactoring.guru/refactoring)